“CODA” (2021) is an Improvement on the French Original, the 2014 French-Belgian film La Famille Bélier.

 Ruby is needed by her family

 Unfortunately, Ruby’s family needs her.
 They have always needed her.
 She is their link to the hearing world.
-And they take advantage of her although they probably don’t realize it.
+And they take advantage of her although they don’t realize it.
 To make matters worse, Ruby’s dad has recently gotten into problems with The Coast Guard.
-Although “CODA” has generally been very well received by the deaf community, it is these scenes involving The Coast Guard that have received the most criticism.
-Federal law states that professional “signer” would be required for any formal discussions between a non-hearing individual and a federal agency.
+Although “CODA” has been very well received by the deaf community, it is these scenes involving The Coast Guard that have received the most criticism.
+Federal law states that a professional “signer” would be required for any formal discussions between a non-hearing individual and a federal agency.

 Oscar nominee Troy Kotsur